A Spot of Trouble

 ‘Oh, I’m so sorry.
 How did it happen?’

-‘They were both shot in an alleyway as we were leaving the cinema.
+‘They were both shot down in an alleyway as we were leaving the cinema.
 We’d been to see a Batman film, so I thought it was like a sign that I should become Batman myself.
 I bought a cape and everything.
 But that didn’t last long.
 I fell off a roof and broke my leg.’

 ‘Yeah.
 So anyway, how are the gauntlets coming along?’